 Lynchburg is a larger medium-sized city located in the state of Virginia.
 With a population of 82,168 people and 24 constituent neighborhoods, Lynchburg is the 14th largest community in Virginia.

-Lynchburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lynchburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lynchburg are a mix of both white- and blue-collar jobs.
 Overall, Lynchburg is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Lynchburg who work in office and administrative support (10.64%), teaching (9.55%), and sales jobs (9.34%).

 Also of interest is that Lynchburg has more people living here who work in computers and math than 95% of the places in the US.

 Because there are quite a few people attending college in Lynchburg, it is thought of as a college town.
 To the benefit of the many students in the area, Lynchburg provides a number of services, amenities and opportunities geared towards their needs and activities.